mara/mara-pipelines/README.md

 - No in-app data processing: command line tools as the main tool for interacting with databases and data.

 - Single machine pipeline execution based on Python's [multiprocessing](https://docs.python.org/3.6/library/multiprocessing.html).
 No need for distributed task queues.
-Easy debugging and and output logging.
+Easy debugging and output logging.

 - Cost based priority queues: nodes with higher cost (based on recorded run times) are run first.